 The minute mollusk trembles slightly as you pick it up.
 Captivated by the brief flash of blue rings all over its yellow body, you fail to notice what comes next: a nip from its beak that barely registers with you.
 It only takes ten minutes, though, before you start to feel its effects.
 All of a sudden, you can neither stand, speak, nor breathe.
 Numbness has spread from your face to your hands, feet, and chest.
-As you’re wheeled to the hospital in your immobile state, you wonder: How can something as small as the greater blue-ringed octopus (Hapalochlaena lunulata) bring you so close to death’s door?
+As you’re wheeled to the hospital in your immobile state, you wonder: How can something as small as the greater blue-ringed octopus (Hapalochlaena lunulata) come so close to ending your life?

 Reaching up to 10 cm in size, the short-limbed H. lunulata is the smallest species of blue-ringed octopus (genus Hapalochlaena).
 The “greater” in its name refers not to its size, but to the diameter of its blue rings (7 to 8 mm)—bigger than those of other Hapalochlaena octopuses.
 In the Philippines, one can find it in various diving spots, including Batangas, Palawan, and Samal.